shubham250298/Vrinda_Store_Data_Analysis_Using_Microsoft-Excel/README.md

 - Which month got the highest sales and orders?
 - Who purchased more - Men or Women?
 - What are different order status in 2022?
-- List top 10 states contributingto the sales?
+- List top 5 states contribute into the sales?
 - Relation between age and gender based on number of orders.
 - Which Channel is contributing maximum to the sales?
 - Highest selling category?